 In almost all cases, you will want to run queries against the Shared database, the default, and will not have to change the Database setting.

-➢The Local database contains mainly temporary files, used to communicate with QuarkXPress, and only technical support will have any use for queries against that database.
+➢The Local database contains mainly temporary files, used to communicate with QuarkXPress or InDesign, and only technical support will have any use for queries against that database.

 The Query History and Query Builder buttons are discussed below.